Colombian president orders military patrols in Bogota

 "There is no protest, as fair as it may be, that justifies loss of life." the conservative Santos said.
 "We won't let these vandals get away with this ...
 Patience has run out."

-Troops were posted on street corners in the south of the city on Friday morning, although patrols were not yet visible in other areas.
+Troops were posted on street corners in the south of the city on Friday morning, while close to the main square soldiers with rifles leant against walls daubed with political graffiti.

+"We've been here since 4 a.m.," said one patrolman wearing camouflage fatigues.
+"There are rumors of an illegal protest in the afternoon; they could come from anywhere."

 The protests began as a strike by farmers angry at agricultural and trade policies they say have left them impoverished, and then spread to other sectors.
 Bogota, a city of almost 8 million people, has not seen a large military presence for at least a decade, when drug traffickers sought to pressure the government with bomb attacks.